thibaut-neoledge/azure-docs.fr-fr/articles/hdinsight/hdinsight-python.md

     $context = New-AzureStorageContext `
         -StorageAccountName $storageAccountName `
         -StorageAccountKey $storageAccountKey

+    # If using a Windows-based HDInsight cluster, change the USING statement to:
+    # "USING 'D:\Python27\python.exe streaming.py' AS " +
 	$HiveQuery = "add file wasbs:///streaming.py;" +
-	             "SELECT TRANSFORM (clientid, devicemake, devicemodel) " + "USING 'D:\Python27\python.exe streaming.py' AS " +
+	             "SELECT TRANSFORM (clientid, devicemake, devicemodel) " + "USING 'python streaming.py' AS " +
 	               "(clientid string, phoneLabel string, phoneHash string) " + "FROM hivesampletable " +
 	             "ORDER BY clientid LIMIT 50;"